Hawaii Marine Corps Base - Aircraft Maintenance Hangar Environmental Assessment Report (Revised Draft)

 - References

-- Appendices (including Public Comments and Responses, NHPA Section 106 Consultation, ESA Section 7 Consultation, CZMA Coordination, Air Emissions Calculations, Noise Study)
+- Appendices (Including Public Comments and Responses, NHPA Section 106 Consultation, ESA Section 7 Consultation, CZMA Coordination, Air Emissions Calculation Tables, Noise Study)

 Document Introduction

 This report is a revised draft Environmental Assessment prepared in accordance with the National Environmental Policy Act (NEPA) and its implementing regulations, the Chief of Naval Operations Instruction 5090.1, and Marine Corps Order 5090.2, Volume 12.
-The core subject of the report is to assess the potential environmental impacts of constructing a new dedicated maintenance hangar and associated aircraft parking apron for the U.S. Naval Air Reserve VR-51 Squadron's C-40A aircraft within the Marine Corps Base Hawaii (MCBH) Kaneohe Bay area.
-Although the VR-51 Squadron completed its transition from C-20G to C-40A aircraft in 2019, this assessment not only covers the impacts of C-40A operations but focuses more on the direct and indirect environmental consequences that may arise from the construction of the new hangar and related infrastructure itself.
+The core subject of the report is to assess the potential environmental impacts of constructing a new dedicated maintenance hangar and its associated aircraft parking apron for the U.S. Navy Reserve's VR-51 Squadron's C-40A aircraft within the Marine Corps Base Hawaii (MCBH) Kaneohe Bay area.
+Although the VR-51 Squadron completed its transition from the C-20G to the C-40A aircraft in 2019, this assessment not only covers the impacts of C-40A operations but focuses more on the direct and indirect environmental consequences that may arise from the construction of the new hangar and related infrastructure itself.